tryashtar/ti84-stuff/projects/math/general/NUMBASE/README.md

 Another `seq` function creates a list of that length, populating it with `C^I`, counting down.
 Like before, this list represents the place values of the destination base, but the iteration is one value higher this time, multiplying all values by `C`.

 Next we element-wise divide `Ans` over the list, taking the remainder instead of the quotient.
 Again, there is a `remainder` function, but `CfPart(Ans)` works on older calculators.
 This leaves us with every digit properly fitting into the range for that place.

+If you aren't familiar with TI-Basic, it's worth noting that closing parentheses at the end of a line (or before a `→`) are redundant (and actually cause slowdown), and expressions by themselves on a line get assigned to `Ans`, which is faster than named variables.